DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL033.md

 ## Description

-Use more specific types in the filter.
+Use the same type as the parameter.

 ## Motivation